lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 It's free for the most part, generally pretty simple to use, and really powerful.
 Miles beyond Jenkins or Circle (in our opinion).

-Because we had taken the time to everything running in Docker (ie, we tested all of it on our local machines) it wasn't hard to move it into a GitHub Actions workflow.
+Because we had taken the time to get everything running in Docker (ie, we tested all of it on our local machines), it wasn't hard to move it into a GitHub Actions workflow.
-We're able to build the job-runner container in one step and then call it in the next step, triggering the script that generates the Docker Compose and run everything.
+We're able to build the job-runner container in one step, and then call it in the next step, triggering the script that generates the Docker Compose and running everything.

 We do some other cool things in our workflows, like using GitHub's `matrix` setting to run the PR CI job twice in parallel.
 The CI runs once with the code on its own, and it runs once with it merged to master to make sure that the app is still